 However, bracken is a successful coloniser and can spread into grassland, moorland and heathland.
-When bracken encroaches on these habitats, it needs to be controlled.
+When bracken encroaches onto sensitive habitats, work to manage its spread may be required.

 Why control bracken?

 This option aims to prevent the loss of heathland, moorland and grassland of conservation value, and to restore, enhance or maintain their open nature.
 Restoring a more open structure to the existing vegetation will encourage characteristic native plants to thrive and provide breeding and feeding grounds for associated wildlife.
 Priority species that may benefit include juniper, pearl-bordered fritillary, northern brown argus, slender scotch burnet, black grouse and skylark.